 - Any other expenses approved by the Secretary of the Treasury under regulations

-How do ABLE account assets impact eligibility for federal benefits?
+How do ABLE accounts impact eligibility for public benefits?

-ABLE accounts allow individuals with I/DD and their families to save up to $100,000 without impacting their Supplemental Security Income (SSI) benefits.
-SSI cash payments will be suspended if the beneficiary’s ABLE account balance exceeds $100,000.
+People with IDD and their families can save up to $100,000 in an ABLE account without impacting their SSI benefits.
+SSI will be suspended if an ABLE account balance exceeds $100,000.
 However, SSI benefits and eligibility will not be terminated.
-When the balance falls below $100,000, SSI cash payments will resume.
+When the balance falls below $100,000, SSI will resume.

-ABLE account assets do not impact Medicaid eligibility and coverage of a person with I/DD.
-However, when the beneficiary dies, remaining assets in the ABLE account will be available to reimburse a state Medicaid agency for services provided after the creation of the ABLE account.
+ABLE accounts do not impact Medicaid eligibility and coverage of a person with IDD.
+However, when the person with IDD dies, remaining funds in the ABLE account will be used to reimburse the state Medicaid agency for services Medicaid paid for after the ABLE account was created.